-- Shortcut Buttons give access to the main functions of the tool.
-These are usually present in one menu of the menu bar.
-Plug-ins may also add their own entries here. - The File Tree provides a tree-like structure of the source files involved in the current analysis.
-Sources are structured as .c and .h source files, that are in turn structured into functions.
-Clicking on a file name or function name displays the corresponding source code.
-Furthermore, plug-ins may display specific information for each file and/or function. - The normalized and original source code views display the source code of the current selected element of the file tree and its normalised code (see Section 5.3).
-The user may select objects in the normalized source code view to obtain detailed information on it and activate further functions through the Menu Bar, the Shortcut Buttons or the Contextual Menu (described below).
-When selecting an object, Frama-C shows its counterpart in the original source code.
-Note that only the normalized source view is interactive. - The Plug-ins View allows the user to interact with the plug-ins by using a specific interface.
-For instance, such a view is used in order to modify some graphical effects (such as highlighting or strike-throughs) using radio buttons.
-The interface of each plug-in can be hidden.
+- The Toolbar gives access to the main functions of the tool.
+Their are usually present in one menu of the menu bar.
+Plug-ins may also add their own entries here. - The File Tree provides a tree-like structure of the source files involved in the current analysis, as well as the functions they contain.
+Plug-ins may also display specific information for each file and/or function. - The normalized and original source code views display the source code of the current selected element of the file tree and its normalised code (see Section 5.3).
+Left-clicking on an object (statement, left-value, etc) in the normalized source code view displays information about it in the "Information" page of the Messages View and displays the corresponding object of the original source view, while right-clicking on them open a contextual menu.
+Items of this menu depends of the kind of the selected object and of available plug-ins.